TheRoyalMuffinMan/Data-Structures/README.md

 - [ ] ArrayList
 - [ ] Hash Table

-The project will be done in a mix of Python and Java, (possibly C).
+The project will be done in a mix of Python and Java, and C.